 In-Service Training & AMC Members’ Retreat: March 23rd & 24th, 2019

 Theme: Protecting The Heart: Islam & Cross-Cultural Competency

 Yale Divinity School in New Haven, CT

-The Annual National Shura & In-Service Training for Chaplains, Imams & Other Service Providers to the Muslim Community is organized by the Association of Muslim Chaplains in partnership with The Islamic Seminary of America (TISA) and the Muslim Endorsement Council of Connecticut (MECC) and held March 23rd 2019 at Yale University in New Haven, CT and will be followed at the same location by the Association of Muslim Chaplains Members’ Retreat facilitated by Dr. Ingrid Mattson focusing on the topic of professional chaplaincy ethics.
+The Annual National Shura & In-Service Training for Chaplains, Imams & Other Service Providers to the Muslim Community is organized by the Association of Muslim Chaplains in partnership with The Islamic Seminary of America (TISA) and the Muslim Endorsement Council of Connecticut (MECC) was held March 23rd 2019 at Yale University in New Haven, CT and was followed at the same location by the Association of Muslim Chaplains Members’ Retreat facilitated by Dr. Ingrid Mattson focusing on the topic of professional chaplaincy ethics.

 Program & Speakers

 2019 In-Service Training & AMC Members’ Retreat Summary forthcoming insha’Allah